Discrimination, Discriminatory Harassment, and Hate Crimes

 Process for Addressing Allegations of Discrimination, Discriminatory Harassment, and/or Hate Crimes

-The College will respond to alleged discrimination, discriminatory harassment, and/or hate crimes that occur on- or off-campus when the impact of that misconduct affects the on-campus experience of a campus community member (student or employee) as an alleged victim or alleged respondent.
+The College will respond to alleged discrimination, discriminatory harassment, and/or hate crimes that occur on- or off-campus when that misconduct impacts a community member (student or employee) as an alleged victim or the accused.

-The process to address allegations of discrimination and/or discriminatory harassment will vary depending on the method used to report the allegation.
+The process to address allegations of discrimination and/or discriminatory harassment and/or hate crimes will vary depending on the method used to report the allegation.

 Process for Reports Made to the College

-The College addresses allegations of discrimination, discriminatory harassment, and/or hate crimes consistent with the College's responsibility to ensure both individual and community safety, its commitment to providing an environment free from sex and gender discrimination, and its obligations under New York State law to report allegations of discrimination, discriminatory harassment, and/or hate crimes, and crimes that constitute violent felony offenses.
-The College will seek to maintain confidentiality to the extent practical during the process and reports of discrimination, discriminatory harassment, and/or hate crimes will be shared only with individuals with a need-to-know or as required by law.
+The College addresses allegations of discrimination, discriminatory harassment, and/or hate crimes consistent with its responsibility to ensure both individual and community safety, its commitment to providing an environment free from discrimination, discriminatory harassment and/or hate crimes, and its obligations under New York state law to report allegations of discrimination, discriminatory harassment, and/or hate crimes, and crimes that constitute violent felony offenses.

 When an incident of discrimination, discriminatory harassment, and/or a hate crime is reported to the College, the Office of Safety and Security will begin an investigation.
-The alleged victim and alleged perpetrator should expect that:
+The reporting person and alleged perpetrator should expect that:

 - The investigation will be prompt, thorough, and impartial.